mparno/fenics-web/source/download/contributed_packages.rst

 FEniCS is available in the `Arch User Repository
 <https://wiki.archlinux.org/index.php/Arch_User_Repository>`__ (AUR),
 thanks to Myles English.
-The packages follows the trunk versions of the FEniCS projects.
+The packages follow the trunk versions of the FEniCS projects.

 Start by running the following command to install the required packages